jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (b) an assessment as to how the programme complies with section 19B; and (c) a list of the activity classes identified in the relevant GPS to be funded from the national land transport fund, and their proposed level of funding; and
-  (d) approved activities and combinations of activities; and (e) any police activities or combinations of police activities approved under section 18L to be delivered by the Commissioner; and
+  (d) approved activities and combinations of activities; and (e) any Police activities or combinations of Police activities approved under section 18L to be delivered by the Commissioner; and
   (f) activities and combinations of activities that the Agency anticipates being funded from the national land transport fund if they are—
     (i) included in a regional land transport programme; or (ii) activities or combinations of activities (other than those relating to State highways) for which the Agency is responsible for delivery or managing delivery; and